novuhq/novu-ts/docs/sdks/novumessages/README.md

 ### Available Operations

-* [markAllAs](#markallas) - Mark a subscriber messages as seen, read, unseen or unread
 * [markAll](#markall) - Marks all the subscriber messages as read, unread, seen or unseen.
 Optionally you can pass feed id (or array) to mark messages of a particular feed.
+* [markAllAs](#markallas) - Mark a subscriber messages as seen, read, unseen or unread
 * [updateAsSeen](#updateasseen) - Mark message action as seen

-## markAllAs
+## markAll

-Mark a subscriber messages as seen, read, unseen or unread
+Marks all the subscriber messages as read, unread, seen or unseen.
+Optionally you can pass feed id (or array) to mark messages of a particular feed.

 ### Example Usage